 Steps To Turn Overexposure Warning Off

 The following steps were written using the DJI Phatom 4 Pro V2.
-The other DJI drones like the Mavic Series will have the same or very similar steps.
+The other DJI drones like the Inspire or Mavic Series will have the same or very similar steps.
 These steps can also be used to turn the overexposure warning back on.

 - Open the DJI GO 4 app.

 - Tap the camera settings button.
 The camera settings button is under the button to take a picture and is highlighted with a red circle in the image below.

 3. The camera settings menu will open.
 Click the cog wheel icon on the right.

 4. Swipe the Overexposed setting to turn it off or on.
 The setting will be updated immediately.
 You can see in the below pictures that when Overexposed is changed to off the zebra lines are gone in the background.